Plug Power (NASDAQ:PLUG) Price Target Cut to $45.00

-Plug Power (NASDAQ:PLUG) had its price target decreased by research analysts at B. Riley from $51.00 to $45.00 in a note issued to investors on Friday, The Fly reports.
-The firm currently has a “buy” rating on the electronics maker’s stock.
-B. Riley’s price target would indicate a potential upside of 73.75% from the stock’s current price.
+Plug Power (NASDAQ:PLUG) had its price target lowered by Roth Capital from $65.00 to $45.00 in a research note issued to investors on Friday, The Fly reports.
+The brokerage currently has a buy rating on the electronics maker’s stock.

-A number of other brokerages have also recently issued reports on PLUG.
-Barclays upped their target price on Plug Power from $24.00 to $27.00 and gave the company an “underweight” rating in a research report on Wednesday, June 23rd.
-BTIG Research assumed coverage on Plug Power in a research report on Thursday, May 27th.
-They issued a “buy” rating and a $40.00 target price for the company.
-Zacks Investment Research raised Plug Power from a “sell” rating to a “hold” rating in a research report on Wednesday.
-Royal Bank of Canada decreased their target price on Plug Power from $42.00 to $35.00 and set an “outperform” rating for the company in a research report on Friday.
-Finally, COKER & PALMER reissued a “sector underperform” rating on shares of Plug Power in a research report on Tuesday, July 13th.
-Two research analysts have rated the stock with a sell rating, nine have assigned a hold rating and fifteen have issued a buy rating to the stock.
-The company currently has an average rating of “Buy” and a consensus target price of $42.74.
+PLUG has been the subject of several other research reports.
+Royal Bank of Canada assumed coverage on Plug Power in a report on Wednesday, June 30th.
+They set an outperform rating and a $42.00 price target for the company.
+Seaport Global Securities initiated coverage on Plug Power in a research note on Thursday, July 15th.
+They issued a buy rating and a $26.54 price objective for the company.
+COKER & PALMER reaffirmed a sector underperform rating on shares of Plug Power in a research note on Tuesday, July 13th.
+Seaport Res Ptn reaffirmed a buy rating on shares of Plug Power in a research note on Thursday, July 15th.
+Finally, Morgan Stanley lowered their price objective on Plug Power from $36.00 to $35.00 and set an equal weight rating for the company in a research note on Tuesday, July 20th.
+Two equities research analysts have rated the stock with a sell rating, nine have assigned a hold rating and fifteen have issued a buy rating to the company’s stock.
+Plug Power has an average rating of Buy and a consensus price target of $42.74.

-In related news, insider Sanjay K. Shrestha sold 5,700 shares of the firm’s stock in a transaction that occurred on Tuesday, July 13th.
+In other news, insider Sanjay K. Shrestha sold 5,700 shares of Plug Power stock in a transaction on Tuesday, July 13th.
 The stock was sold at an average price of $28.43, for a total value of $162,051.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+The sale was disclosed in a filing with the SEC, which is available through this link.
 Company insiders own 0.70% of the company’s stock.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in PLUG.
-First Trust Advisors LP increased its stake in Plug Power by 3.8% in the 1st quarter.
-First Trust Advisors LP now owns 227,250 shares of the electronics maker’s stock valued at $545,000 after purchasing an additional 8,331 shares in the last quarter.
-Los Angeles Capital Management LLC increased its position in Plug Power by 133.8% during the fourth quarter.
-Los Angeles Capital Management LLC now owns 117,930 shares of the electronics maker’s stock worth $3,999,000 after buying an additional 67,500 shares in the last quarter.
-Price T Rowe Associates Inc. MD increased its position in Plug Power by 49.2% during the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 289,219 shares of the electronics maker’s stock worth $9,807,000 after buying an additional 95,324 shares in the last quarter.
-Cetera Investment Advisers purchased a new position in Plug Power during the fourth quarter worth $256,000.
-Finally, Truist Financial Corp purchased a new position in Plug Power during the fourth quarter worth $2,454,000.
-49.15% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently made changes to their positions in the stock.
+Certified Advisory Corp purchased a new position in Plug Power during the 1st quarter worth $25,000.
+SRS Capital Advisors Inc. purchased a new position in Plug Power during the 2nd quarter worth $26,000.
+Close Asset Management Ltd purchased a new position in Plug Power during the 1st quarter worth $28,000.
+Dividend Assets Capital LLC acquired a new stake in Plug Power during the 1st quarter worth about $31,000.
+Finally, TCI Wealth Advisors Inc. lifted its position in Plug Power by 718.3% during the 1st quarter.
+TCI Wealth Advisors Inc. now owns 892 shares of the electronics maker’s stock worth $32,000 after acquiring an additional 783 shares during the period.
+Hedge funds and other institutional investors own 49.15% of the company’s stock.

 Plug Power Inc provides hydrogen fuel cell turnkey solutions for the electric mobility and stationary power markets in North America and Europe.
 It focuses on proton exchange membrane (PEM) fuel cell and fuel processing technologies, and fuel cell/battery hybrid technologies, as well as related hydrogen and green hydrogen generation, storage, and dispensing infrastructure.